sungcheolkim78/chatbot-medical/README.md

 ## Evaluation Framework

-We developed a tool to evaluate the chat-bot performance so that the continuous improvement can be possible.
+We developed a tool to evaluate the chatbot performance so that continuous improvement can be possible.
 The initial step is to clean up the information for the knowledge base.
-We are using the seminal paper "Human Breast Cancer: Correlation of Relapse and Survival with Amplification of the HER-2/neu Oncogene" You can find the details how to preprocess the PDF [here](knowledge/README.md)
+We are using the seminal paper "Human Breast Cancer: Correlation of Relapse and Survival with Amplification of the HER-2/neu Oncogene".
+You can find the details of how to preprocess the PDF [here](knowledge/README.md).

 And here are the three main metrics for the evaluation.
-Check marks are implemented items and the empty item is for future works.
+Check marks indicate implemented items and empty items are for future work.

 ### 1. Response Quality Metrics
 - [x] Relevance: Semantic alignment with query intent